sputt/supercontest/ADMIN.md

 make enter-prod-app
 ```

-Once in, actually fetch and commit the new lines:
+Once in, actually fetch and commit the new lines.
+Be careful to put
+the correct season and week:
 ```bash
 python manage.py commit_lines --season <XXXX> --week <X>
 ```